iszczesniak/cpp/move/index.md

 * The move semantics was introduced in C++11.

-* The move semantics is used when copying is unncessary.
+* The move semantics is used when copying is unnecessary.

 * The move semantics is a performance boost.